RedisLabs/redislabs-docs/content/rc/administration/configure/backups.md

 ---
-Title: Redis Enterprise Cloud Database Backups
+Title: Redis Cloud Essentials Database Backups
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RC"]
 ---
-You can back up your Redis Enterprise Cloud (RC) databases to a storage bucket of your choosing.
+You can back up your Redis Cloud Essentials databases to a storage bucket of your choosing.
 This article explains how to create a cloud storage bucket and grant permissions to use it for scheduled and on-demand backups.
 Alternatively, you may use an FTP server to store